 Stems up to 15cm diameter should be undercut on the front (side facing the direction of fall) before being cut through from behind.

 On larger stems, cut a felling sink in the front.
-Refer to How to fell trees [coming soon].
+See more detail about how to fell trees.

 Cut an angle of 30-45 degrees from the horizontal, or trim the stump to this afterwards.
 It is important that the bark is left intact and tight to the wood.